Exporting to the UK from Ireland

 Health Certificates

-On the 28th of April 2023, the UK’s Department for Environment, Food and Rural Affairs (DEFRA) published new/revised UK Export Health Certificates, (EHCs) for the EU, including Irish products.
-These certificates will replace those previously issued by the UK Government under the UK’s previous Border Operating Model and these new UK certificates must be used from 31st October 2023 for export of EU agri-food goods to Great Britain.
+On the 28 of April 2023, the UK’s Department for Environment, Food and Rural Affairs (DEFRA) published new/revised UK Export Health Certificates, (EHCs) for the EU, including Irish products.
+These certificates must be used from 31 January 2024 for export of EU agri-food goods to Great Britain.

 If you have any queries in relation to export certification, please contact BrexitCall@agriculture.gov.ie